 Arizona Car Seat Law

 Lack of car seat use is a significant problem in the U.S. Thirty-five percent (35%) of children who died in car accidents in 2016 were not using car seats or seat belts, according to the Centers for Disease Control and Prevention.
 Car accidents are a leading cause of childhood death in Arizona.
-Obeying the state’s car seat laws when transporting young children could save lives.
+Obeying the state’s car seat laws when transporting young children promotes child safety and could save lives.

 Arizona Revised Statutes Section 28-907 requires drivers to properly restrain all children under five years old using child restraint systems.
 It is against the law to operate a motor vehicle with unrestrained children under age five.
 Passengers who are five to eight years old and under four feet nine inches tall must also use child restraint systems.

 The fine for breaching Arizona’s car seat law is $50 for a first offense.
-A judge will often drop the fine, however, if the guardian appears in court with proof of purchasing a car seat that complies with federal regulations.
+A judge will often drop the fine, however, if the guardian appears in court with proof of purchasing a car safety seat that complies with federal regulations.
 Getting into an accident with an illegally unrestrained child could result in more severe penalties.
 Penalties may include potential criminal charges for reckless endangerment if the child suffers serious injuries or dies.

-Types of Child Restraint Systems
+What are the Different Types of Child Restraint Systems?

 - Rear-facing car seat.
 Newborns will use rear-facing car seats until age two, or until they meet the maximum height or weight limit of the seat.
 Crash tests have shown rear-facing seats keep infants the safest in accidents.